cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 **To simplify the practice:**

 * Addressing: Unicast if one-to-one, Multicast if one-to-many, and Broadcast if one-to-all
-* Routing: Flood if no routes or unknown recipient, or if a broadcast (re-broadcasting); do routing (distributed algorithm) according to route tables only, if the node knows the route to the destination
+* Routing: Use flooding, if no routes are present, the recipient is unknown/unseen, and for broadcasting/re-broadcasting.
+Execute routing according to route tables only (with distributed algorithm), if the node knows the route to the destination.
 * ACK’s: use implicit ACK’s whenever possible (i.e. while routing) to avoid overusing airtime, and send explicit ACK’s only from intended recipients (if ACK’s are required).
 ACK's should always be registered, and clearly presented, individually for every intended recipient.
-ACK's loose their credibility, if the user can not be sure of acknowledgements.
+ACK's loose their credibility, if the user can not be sure of received acknowledgements.

+**Restrictions** - FIXME

+* **Duty Cycle**
+* **Payload**
+* **ttl** The "time to live", i.e. the number of hops/time allowed before a packet is discarded

 ## The layers of Meshtastic mesh network